danfuzz/samizdat/doc/language-guide/02-data.md

 can be used in the key position; in this form, naked identifiers have the same string-literal interpretation as with individual identifiers.

-An entire other map can be interpolated into a new map by listing the map to interpolate followed by a `*`.
+An entire other map can be interpolated into a new map by naming the map to interpolate followed by a `*`.
 To avoid ambiguity between a list and a map that is just full of interpolation, a map may optionally start with a "degenerate" element of just `:` (as demonstrated in the